Find Affordable College Courses

 Best Great Lakes Region Schools for Affordable Quality in Wildlife Management

 Our 2023 rankings named University of Wisconsin - Stevens Point the best value school in the Great Lakes Region for wildlife management students.
-UW - Stevens Point is a moderately-sized public school located in the distant town of Stevens Point.
+UW - Stevens Point is a medium-sized public school located in the distant town of Stevens Point.

 UW - Stevens Point undergraduate students pay an average of $17,035 in tuition and fees each year.
 While working on their degree, wildlife majors at UW - Stevens Point accumulate an average of around $25,806 in student debt.